Trend-io/frontEndCodingExercise/README.md

 - Previous paid experience
 - Tags

-I would also like to have the option to sort this data based on **total years of experience combined from his skillset**, such that the example above will have a total experience of 13 years (8 from Social Posts plus 5 from Video Creation).
+I would also like to have the option to sort this data based on **total years of experience combined from his/her skillset**, such that the example above will have a total experience of 13 years (8 from Social Posts plus 5 from Video Creation).
 If two records are the same we will use firstName as secondary sorting.

 ## Tasks: